temporalio/documentation/docs/typescript/clients.md

 await handle.cancel(); // see below for other Handle APIs
 ```

-This is useful for starting long lived workflows that you can interact with using Signals and Queries, while keeping things stateless on the API server.
+This is useful for starting long lived workflows that you can interact with using Signals and Queries, while keeping things stateless on your API server.

 ## Workflow Handle APIs